-6 Said.
+6 Saiд.
 Done.

-Since the forgiveness that husband and wife exercise toward one another is in truth the forgiveness of Jesus himself, then we treat forgiveness the same way Christ does.
+Since the forgiveness that husband and wife exercise toward one another is in truth the forgiveness of Jesus Himself, then we treat forgiveness the same way Christ does.
 The Lord says in Jeremiah 31:34, "For I will forgive their iniquity, and I will remember their sin no more."
 Now this isn't the familiar phrase "forgive and forget."
 There are some sins you'll never forget, so not only is that phrase not in Scripture, it's also impossible.
 Rather, the word "remember" in Hebrew means to "call to remembrance" for the purpose of acting on it.
 So in Genesis 8 when Noah and seven others and a bunch of animals are in the ark bobbing around it says, "But God remembered Noah."
-This does not mean that God said, "Oh yeah!
-That's right!
-Even though the ark is the only visible thing on the face of the planet I had completely forgotten about it!"
+This does not mean that, even though the ark was the only visible thing on the face of the planet, God had suddenly remembered it was there.
 No, it means that God called Noah to mind in order to do something about him.

-When the Lord says, "I will remember their sin no more" he's saying, "I will not bring this sin up ever again or act against you because of it."
+When the Lord says, "I will remember their sin no more," He's saying, "I will not bring this sin up ever again or act against you because of it."
 What does this mean for the forgiveness you apply to one another as husband and wife?
 That you have the same attitude and practice as Jesus does when it comes to forgiveness.
 Once you say, "I forgive your sin," then that sin is gone, dead, and buried forever.
 You don't bring it up with family or friends.
 You don't save it as ammunition in a future fight.
 You don't harbor bitterness or hold a grudge.
-You may not forget the sin, but you do not call it to remembrance - neither bringing it up with mind or mouth, nor acting against the other because of it.
+You may not forget the sin, but you do not call it to remembrance-neither bringing it up with mind or mouth, nor acting against the other because of it.

 Is this difficult?
 Yes.
 If you're struggling and are calling a sin to remembrance, confess that to the other, receive forgiveness, and keep fighting the urge of the sinful flesh.
-And, as always in marriage, the best cure is Jesus himself.
-Attend his Service, receive forgiveness from him, and as he forgives he will shape how you forgive.
-Hope is again and always found in the true bridegroom, who alone can practice forgiveness perfectly, and of whom your marriage is a reflection, forever dependent on the reality.
+And, as always in marriage, the best cure is Jesus Himself.
+Attend His Service, receive forgiveness from Him, and as He forgives, He will shape how you forgive.
+Hope is again and always found in the true Bridegroom, who alone can practice forgiveness perfectly, and of whom your marriage is a reflection, forever dependent on the reality.